ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 ## Part 4 - Deploying a Simple Nginx Server on Kubernetes

-- Check the readiness of nodes at the cluster on master node.
+- Check the readiness of nodes in the cluster on the master node.

 ```bash
 kubectl get nodes
 ```

-- Show the list of existing pods in default namespace on master.
-Since we haven't created any pods, list should be empty.
+- Show the list of existing pods in the default namespace on the master.
+Since we haven't created any pods, the list should be empty.

 ```bash
 kubectl get pods
 ```

 - Get the details of pods in all namespaces on master.
-Note that pods of Kubernetes service are running on the master node and also additional pods are running on the worker nodes to provide communication and management for Kubernetes service.
+Note that pods of the Kubernetes service are running on the master node, and also additional pods are running on the worker nodes to provide communication and management for the Kubernetes service.

 ```bash
 kubectl get pods -o wide --all-namespaces